Kirui-Brian/file_metadata_analyser/PRESENTATION.md

 ### 1. Introduction (2 minutes)

 #### Opening Statement
 "Good morning/afternoon.
-Today I'll be presenting the File Metadata Analyzer, a comprehensive digital forensics tool that demonstrates the critical role of metadata in investigations and how it can be manipulated or erased."
+Today I'll be presenting the File Metadata Analyser, a comprehensive digital forensics tool that demonstrates the critical role of metadata in investigations and how it can be manipulated or erased."

 #### Project Objectives
 - Extract comprehensive metadata from various file types